 \paragraph{Regularization.} The algorithms were taken directly from Section~\ref{sec:algos}.
 To all methods except backpropagation, we added a regularization term of $10^{-4}\Id$ to the various matrices involved, to stabilize numerical inversion.
 This value is not so small; values such as $10^{-7}$ seemed to affect performance.
 This is probably due to the small sample size ($16$ samples): each sample contributes a rank-$1$ matrix to the various metrics.
 Larger sample sizes would probably need less regularization.

-\paragraph{Initialization.} For the $\tanh$ activation function, all the weights were initialized to a centered Gaussian random variable of variance $1$, and the biases set to $0$.
-For the sigmoid activation function, the initialization was the corresponding one (using Eqs.~\ref{eq:sigmtanh1} and~\ref{eq:sigmtanh2}) so that initially the responses of the networks are the same: namely, each weight was set to a centered Gaussian random variable of variance $4$, and then the bias at unit $k$ was set to $-\sum_{i\,i\to k}w_{ik}/2$.
+\paragraph{Initialization.} For the $\tanh$ activation function, all the weights were initialized to a centered Gaussian random variable of standard deviation $1/\sqrt{d_j}$ with $d_j$ the number of units pointing to unit $j$, and the biases set to $0$.
+For the sigmoid activation function, the initialization was the corresponding one (using Eqs.~\ref{eq:sigmtanh1} and~\ref{eq:sigmtanh2}) so that initially the responses of the networks are the same: namely, each weight was set to a centered Gaussian random variable of standard deviation $4/\sqrt{d_j}$, and then the bias at unit $k$ was set to $-\sum_{i\,i\to k}w_{ik}/2$.
 This initialization has the property that if the incoming signals to a unit are independent, centered about $1/2$ (sigmoid) or $0$ (tanh) and of variance $\sigma$ with $\sigma$ not too large, then the output of the unit is also centered of variance $\approx \sigma$.